jadeli3/Database-Final-Project/README.md

 Change this line according to your own settings: db = pymysql.connect(host="localhost", user="root", password="", database="device")

 Run the mysql_db.py in the terminal to create the tables.
 Then, open the insert_db.txt and insert the prepared data into the schema.
-After all the steps, you should have a schema like this.

 There are two costumes for you to test.
 (You could find them in the customer table)
 1) Name: John Doe, Password: 123456